Research and Apply WHS Legislation

 Who should do this training?

 This workshop has been developed for those who need to provide advice in their organisation about the legislative duties, rights and obligations of individuals and parties prescribed in Work Health and Safety (WHS) legislation.
-The course is ideal for those working at the level of a Work Health and Safety officer and forms part of the BSB41415 Certificate IV in Work Health and Safety.
+The course is ideal for those working at the level of a Work Health and Safety officer and forms part of the BSB41419 Certificate IV in Work Health and Safety qualification.

-Please note that the course is applicable to those operating under the Work Health and Safety Act.
+The course is applicable to those operating under the Work Health and Safety Act.

 How long does the course go for?